 Often play is seen as something only children do, but the definition can and should be extended to adults.
-Through this Play Strategy Frome Town Council stives to become a town that values and provides opportunities to play for all its residents.
+Through this Play strategy Frome Town Council strives to make Frome a town that values and provides opportunities to play for all its residents.

-The benefits of play across the age range are huge, from improved mental health, wellbeing and physical fitness to increased confidence, skill sharing, understanding and community cohesion.
+The benefits of play across different play age ranges are huge; from improved mental health, wellbeing and physical fitness to increased confidence, skill sharing, understanding and community cohesion.

-Despite the many benefits of play, opportunities for it have decreased over generations.
+Despite the many benefits of play, opportunities have decreased over generations.
 Freedom and encouragement to be outdoors, across all ages, has diminished or been displaced by the loss of space; perceptions of risk and safety; volume of traffic (moving and parked); technology; and a decrease in a sense of 'community' and neighbourhood.